Dog with an illustrated background

 Accident Only policy

-An Accident Only policy aims to protect your pet if they have an accident.
-It doesn’t cover you for any illnesses or diseases they might have.
-If your pet has an accident, the policy offers £2,500 per year towards the cost of treating their injuries resulting from that accident.
+An Accident Only policy covers your pet if they have an accident.
+It doesn’t cover your pet for any illnesses or diseases they might have.
+If your pet has an accident, you can claim up to £2,500 per policy year towards the cost of treating all injuries resulting from that accident.

-The £2,500 limit applies to each accident your pet might have, and there’s no limit to the number of accidents you can claim for.
+The £2,500 annual limit applies to each accident your pet might have, and there’s no limit to the number of accidents you can claim for.
 So even if your pet is particularly accident prone, your policy should still protect them.
-Each accident also has a lifetime limit of £15,000 – as long as you renew your policy.
+Each accident also has a lifetime limit of £15,000 – as long as you renew your policy each year.

 So, you can keep making claims over multiple years of continuous cover if your pet needs long-term treatment for their injuries – as long as you don’t go over the £2,500 annual limit.